 A talented stonemason will also get the chance to hone his craft at Gloucester Cathedral with the help of the heritage programme.
 Allchurches’ funding will support the newest trainee, Martin Gwilliams, during his two-year training programme through the Cathedrals Workshop Fellowship (CWF), which will culminate in a Foundation Degree in Applied Historic Building Conservation and Repair awarded by the University of Gloucestershire.

-A grant of £12,000 has also been awarded to the Heritage Crafts Association’s Endangered Craft Fund, which gives small grants to support the development of individual craftspeople to teach or learn skills in their craft.
+A grant of £12,000 has also been awarded to the Heritage Crafts Association’s Endangered Craft Fund, which gives small grants to support the development of individual craftspeople.
+The Allchurches’ funding will provide new tools (replacing ones that are a century old!) for an apprentice working for one of the last practising basketwork furniture makers, support an apprentice sailmaker and enable a coracle maker in West Wales to pass on her skills.

 Allchurches Trust chairman, Tim Carroll, said: “As a Trust, we are passionate about protecting the UK and Ireland’s rich history.
 Our heritage grants programme invests in future generations so that all can continue to enjoy our great past.”